madrisan/dynamic-systems-and-chaos/README.md

       -1 | --x1: 2nd initial condition (optional)
       -d | --dots-only: do not connect the dots with lines -r | --rate: growth rate parameter
-      -k | --skip: skip plotting the first 'k' iterations -n | --steps: number of iterations
+      -s | --skip: skip plotting the first 's' iterations -n | --steps: number of iterations
-      -c | --cubic: plot the bifurcation diagram of the cubic map -l | --logistic: plot the diagram of the logistic map (default) -s | --sine: plot the diagram of the sine map
+      -c | --cubic: plot the bifurcation diagram of the cubic map -l | --logistic: plot the diagram of the logistic map (default) -t | --sine: plot the diagram of the sine map

     Example:
       # time series with a stable fixed point